noa1020/Search_jobs_system/README.md

 - **Job Search:** Users can easily search for jobs by location, and job type.
 - **Sending a CV:** Users can send resumes for jobs they are interested in.
 - **Application Tracking:** The system allows users to track their job applications, and display the jobs to which they have sent resumes and to which they have applied.
-- **Job posting:**  Users have the ability to post job listings, giving them the opportunity to attract potential candidates and fill job vacancies..
+- **Job posting:**  Users have the ability to post jobs, giving them the opportunity to attract potential candidates and fill job vacancies..
 - **Mobile Compatibility:** The Search Jobs System is optimized for mobile devices, ensuring a seamless user experience on smartphones and tablets.

 ## System Architecture